Karen A. Matthews, Ph.D.: Program Director

 Matthew F. Muldoon.
 M.D.: Post-doctoral Program Co-Director

-Professor of Medicine and Psychology Division of Cardiology, Department of Medicine University of Pittsburgh School of Medicine, and Director, Hypertension Center, UPMC Heart and Vascular Institute
+Professor of Medicine, Epidemiology and Psychology Director, Hypertension Center, UPMC Heart and Vascular Institute

-Dr. Muldoon's research involves study of the impact of psychosocial and behavioral factors on cardiovascular disease risk, as well as the impact of cardiovascular disease risk factors on cognitive functioning and mood.
-He collaborates widely with other faculty such that his work encompasses gene-environment interactions, systemic inflammation, brain imaging, and carotid artery sonography.
-Dr. Muldoon's study designs include laboratory-based experiments in humans, cross-sectional studies and randomized clinical trials.
-Much of his recent work examines the effects of dietary intake of omega-3 fatty acids and exercise on the cardiovascular system, cognitive functioning and risk for diabetes.
+Dr. Muldoon’s research involves study of the impact of psychosocial and behavioral factors, nutrition, physical activity, and self-care skills on blood pressure, weight, cardiovascular disease risk, cognitive function and health-related quality of life.
+He collaborates widely with other faculty such that his work encompasses mobile health technologies, gene-environment interactions, systemic inflammation, brain imaging, and carotid artery sonography.
+Dr. Muldoon’s study designs include laboratory-based experiments in humans, cross-sectional studies and randomized clinical trials.
+In recent years, his research has focused on the health effects of omega-3 fatty acids, and use of social media to help patients with hypertension better self-manage their condition.

 Stephen B. Manuck, Ph.D.: Pre-doctoral Program Co-Director